WAN Design Requirements

 LISP is an IP overlay solution that keeps the same semantics for IPv4 and IPv6 packet headers but operates two separate namespaces: one to specify the location and the other to determine the identity.
 A LISP packet has an inner IP header, which, like the headers of traditional IP packets, is for communicating endpoint to endpoint.

 This would be from a particular source to a destination address.
-Then we have the outer IP header that provides the location the endpoint attaches to.
+Then we have the outer IP header that provides the location to which the endpoint attaches.
 The outer IP headers are also IP addresses.

-Therefore, if an endpoint changes location, its IP address remains the same.
+Therefore, if an endpoint changes location, its IP address remains unchanged.
 It is the outer header that consistently gets the packet to the location of the endpoint.
 The endpoint identifier (EID) address is mapped to a router that the endpoint sits behind, which is understood as the routing locator (RLOC) in LISP terminology.

 Benefits of LISP Control Plane: